org-formation/org-formation-cli/docs/articles/aws-organizations.md

 ##### Production account per system

-When creating production accounts try to design these around (sub) systems in which the resources highly depend on each other and likely need to changed and deployed together.
+When creating production accounts try to design these around (sub) systems in which the resources highly depend on each other and likely need to be changed and deployed together.
 Much like one would design microservices.
 When having dependencies across these systems you can use API Gateway and HTTP endpoints as a generic way of decoupling these services.

 ![cross account service using http](aws-organizations/cross-account-service.png "cross account service using http")